Building Firefox On Windows¶

 Note

-If you’re already missing files (you’ll see them listed in hg status
+If you are using Mercurial and you’re already missing files (you’ll see them listed in hg status

 brought back by reverting your source tree: hg update -C